kkarimi/bergen/docs/native-code-guide.md

 # Bergen Native Code Guide

-This document provides an overview of the native macOS code in the Bergen React Native project.
+This document provides an overview of the native macOS code in the Bergen.
 It explains the architecture, dependencies, and design decisions to help developers understand and extend the native functionality.

 ## Table of Contents